 Information will be coming soon.

 Please attend the opening reception at the Sheraton Salt Lake City Hotel, on Wednesday, October 16.
-The reception marks the beginning of the 2019 Annual Meeting, co-hosted by the Oral History Association and the Southwest Oral History Association.
+The reception marks the beginning of the 2019 Annual Meeting, a concurrent meeting of the Oral History Association and the Southwest Oral History Association.

 Join the OHA’s International Committee and the International Oral History Association for a reception at the Sheraton Salt Lake City Hotel on Friday, October 18.
 The reception provides a good opportunity for international attendees to meet and network with each other.